Last updated : November 4, 2024

 North Carolina

-There is no provision in law for the recreational or medicinal use of marijuana.
+There is no provision in law for the recreational use of marijuana.
 Although North Carolina is said to be a “decriminalized” state, the possession of less than .05 grams of marijuana is a misdemeanor punishable by a $200 fine.

 The state allows patients with intractable epilepsy to possess and consume CBD oil that contains less than 0.9% THC.